ahmed-shehataa/CAT-Bootcamp-2021-V2/README.md

 7. Retrofit basics.

 ### How to start?
-I'll provide you with some Youtube viedos made by me then we 'll practice this in offline lap.
+I'll provide you with some Youtube viedos made by me then we 'll practice this in an offline lap.

 ### Let's Do it:
 - For 1 & 2 & 3 & 4 -> [Click here](https://youtube.com/playlist?list=PL_99ATWogCcq0BNZD1R8VKU86FCvxKGHi)